MelanieLinares/portfolio-new/site/content/post/creating-an-accessibility-go-to-market-strategy-through-heart-harmony-and-hunger.md

 tags:
   - accessibility
   - strategy
+preview_responsibilities:
+  - Co-develop global and regional accessibility go-to-market strategy
+  - Utilize WCAG and Section 508 accessibility standards in design and development practices
+  - Meet weekly with global accessibility team to refine auditing and development methodology
+  - Co-run accessibility mind mapping session
+  - Co-create and presented stakeholder presentation document
+preview_intro: I started with one main goal, bring change in how Insight markets accessibility.
+Insight’s Digital Innovation team helps companies implement digital solutions from discovery to delivery.
+During 2019 select individuals from the team came together to improve Insight’s stake in accessibility.
+My role in this go-to-market plan involved ideation, creation of a delivery deck, documentation for bid strategy, and triage.
+preview_problem: Accessibility as an integrated and offered solution was lacking.
+Through thoughtful internal planning and education a go-to-market strategy for Insight would be launched as a way for Insight to start taking on accessibility-specific projects.
+This would start with team education and would end with a client bid.
 technology: Project Management, Triaging issues, Documentation, Digital Strategy
 duration: 7 weeks
 introheading: "I started with one main goal: bring change in how Insight markets